publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Add a visual indicator the Tabs style is selected for Advanced Tabs block
   * Fix: Don't load post-sidebar.js in Site Editor screen
   * Fix: Duplicated id for Info Box block
+  * Fix: Padding Unit for Mobile in frontend for Columns Manager block

 = 2.11.3 - 17 Jan 2022 =
   * Add: Sanitization cleanup